liferay-search/liferay-docs/en/developer/customization/articles-dxp/99-customization-with-ext/04-extending-core-classes-using-spring-with-ext-plugins.markdown

     Your Ext plugin is generated and now resides in the workspace's `/ext` folder with the name you assigned.

-2. Displaying the server node name in your @product@ installation is set to `false` by default.
+2. Displaying the server node name in your @sharepoint@ installation is set to `false` by default.
 You'll need to enable this property.
 To do this, navigate into your Liferay bundle's root folder and create a `portal-ext.properties` file.
 In that file, insert the following property: